intarchboard/network-quality-workshop-report/README.txt

    *  Neil Davies, Peter Thompson.
 "Measuring Network Impact on Application Outcomes using Quality Attenuation" [Davies2021]

+Hardaker & Shapira       Expires 4 December 2022                [Page 6]

+Internet-Draft                    title                        June 2022

    *  Olivier Bonaventure, Francois Michel.
 "Packet delivery time as a tie-breaker for assessing Wi-Fi access points" [Michel2021]

-Hardaker & Shapira       Expires 21 August 2022                 [Page 6]

-Internet-Draft                    title                    February 2022

    *  Pedro Casas.
 "10 Years of Internet-QoE Measurements.
 Video, Cloud, Conferencing, Web and Apps.
 What do we need from the